-- A. Workers Compensation
+A. Workers Compensation

 - 1. State: Statutory

 - 2. Applicable Federal: Statutory

-- Employer's Liability:
+- 3. Employer's Liability:

-a. \$1,000,000 per Accident
+- a. \$1,000,000 per Accident

-b. \$1,000,000 Occupational Disease
+- b. \$1,000,000 Occupational Disease

-- B. Commercial Comprehensive Liability
+B. Commercial Comprehensive Liability

-- 1. Each Occurrence: \$2,000,000

-- 2. Products/Completed Operations Aggregate: \$2,000,000

-- 3. Personal/Advertising Injury: \$2,000,000

-- 4. General Aggregate: \$2,000,000

-- 5. Policy shall include: \$2,000,000

-- a.
-Premises: Operations

-- b.
-Independent Contractors Liability

-- c.
-Products and Completed Operations: Maintained for minimum of one year after date of final Certificate for Payment, in full amount of the limits specified above.

-- d.
-Contractual Liability

-- e.
-Coverage for explosion (x), collapse (c), and underground (u).

-- 6. The Commercial Comprehensive Liability policy shall include a contractual liability endorsement insuring the indemnity required by the contract.
-The indemnities shall be named as additional insured on the Contractor's Commercial Comprehensive Liability policy using Form CG 20 10 or its equivalent and shall name Joliet Junior College, its Board of Trustees, officers, employees and agents as additional insured's at a minimum.
-The Contractor hereby agrees to effectuate the naming of such additional insured's as unrestricted additional insured's on the Contractor's policy.
-The additional insured endorsement shall provide the following:

-- a.
-That the coverage afforded the additional insurance will be primary insurance for the additional insurance with respect to claims arising out of operations performed by or on behalf of the Contractor.

-- b.
-That the policy shall contain a thirty (30) day notice of cancellation prior to the effective date thereof.

-- c.
-That the additional insureds have other insurance which is applicable to the loss, such other insurance will be on an excess or contingent basis.

-- d.
-That the amount of the company's liability under the insurance policy will not be reduced by the existence of such other insurance.

-- e.
-That the additional insureds will not be given less than thirty (30) days prior written notice of any cancellation thereof. - f.
+- 1. Each Occurrence: \$1,000,000 - 2.
+Products/Completed Operations Aggregate: \$2,000,000 - 3.
+Personal/Advertising Injury: \$2,000,000 - 4.
+General Aggregate: \$2,000,000 - 5.
+Policy shall include: \$2,000,000 - Premises: Operations a. - Independent Contractors Liability b. - Products and Completed Operations: Maintained for minimum of one year c. after date of final Certificate for Payment, in full amount of the limits specified above. - Contractual Liability d. - Coverage for explosion (x), collapse (c), and underground (u). - The Commercial Comprehensive Liability policy shall include a contractual liability endorsement insuring the indemnity required by the contract.
+The indemnities shall be named as additional insured on the Contractor's Commercial Comprehensive Liability policy using Form CG 20 10 or its equivalent and shall name Joliet Junior College, its Board of Trustees, officers, employees and agents as additional named insured's at a minimum.
+The Contractor hereby agrees to effectuate the naming of such additional insured's as unrestricted additional insured's on the Contractor's - policy.
+The additional insured endorsement shall provide the following: - That the coverage afforded the additional insurance will be primary/non-contributory insurance for the additional insurance with respect to claims arising out of operations performed by or on behalf of the Contractor. - That the policy shall contain a thirty (30) day notice of cancellation prior to the effective date thereof. - That the additional insureds have other insurance which is applicable to the loss, such other insurance will be on an excess or contingent basis. - That the amount of the company's liability under the insurance policy will d. not be reduced by the existence of such other insurance. - That the additional insureds will not be given less than thirty (30) days e. prior written notice of any cancellation thereof.

+- f.
 That the Contractor agrees to indemnify the College for any applicable deductibles. - g.
 That the insurance policy from an A.M.
 Best rated "secured" Illinois State licensed insurer. - h.
 The Contractor shall provide the College with a copy of its insurance policy or in the alternative and subject to the College's agreement, an excerpt of a page from the actual policy evidencing the additional insureds as provided for herein. - i.
 Contactor acknowledges that failure to obtain such insurance on behalf of the College constitutes a material breach of the contract and subjects Contractor to liability for damages, indemnification and all other legal remedies available to College.
 The Contractor is to provide the College at all times with a certificate of insurance, evidencing the above requirements have been met.
 The failure of the College to object to the contents of the certificate or the absence of it shall not be deemed a waiver of any and all rights held by the College. - j.
 That enclosed is a copy of the endorsement providing additional insured's status and that the Contractor will furnish a Certificate of insurance evidencing the foregoing provisions. - k.
 Please include clause below in the policy: It is agreed that Joliet Junior College, its Board of Trustees, officers, employees, agents and (Architect/Engineer Name) are additional insureds on the policy. - C. Business Auto Liability (including owned, non-owned and hired vehicles). - 1.
 Bodily injury - a. \$1,000,000 per person - b. \$2,000,000 per accident - 2.
 Property damage: \$1,000,000 OR - 3.
-Combined Single limit: \$1,000,000 - D. Umbrella - 1.
-Umbrella Excess Liability: \$4,000,000 - 2.
-If the Contractor's Workers Compensation, Commercial General Liability and Business Auto policies do not have these minimum limits, an Umbrella policy written by an insurance company acceptable to the Owner may be used to meet the minimum limits required.
+Combined Single limit: \$1,000,000